Table of Contents

 Day 3 of Sri Lanka itinerary 6 days

-After the breakfast rush to the Sigiriya and Polonnaruwa through Ritigala forest in order to see the ancient city of Polonnaruwa as well as 5th century-built rock fortress of Sigiriya.
+After breakfast rush to the Sigiriya and Polonnaruwa through Ritigala forest in order to see the ancient city of Polonnaruwa as well as the 5th century-built rock fortress of Sigiriya.
 Keen hillwalkers can enjoy the day with the climb at Sigiriya rock fortress (3 hours) and the walk at Polonnaruwa ancient city (2 hours).
-The monolithic rock of Sigiriya was converted to the permeant residence of the King with swimming pools, palaces, guardrooms, moats, fountains and landscaped gardens and which was abode by King Kashaya.
-Sigiriya rock fortress is an engineering marvel and had some similarities to hanging cities of Mesopotamia.
+The monolithic rock of Sigiriya was converted into the permanent residence of the King with swimming pools, palaces, guardrooms, moats, fountains, and landscaped gardens and which was an abode by King Kashyapa.
+Sigiriya rock fortress is an engineering marvel and had some similarities to the hanging cities of Mesopotamia.

 On day 4 of the itinerary 6 days